CiviCraft-Development/civicraft-wiki/docs/features/library.md

 # Library

+( photo of the library and maybe some quick facts?
+Also a video!
+Make one)
 ## Get a Library Card
 Library cards provide access to the library's vast inventory of player-written books.
 To obtain a library card, players must first achieve Citizen status.
 Once a player is a Citizen, they can acquire a library card and begin checking out books by completing one of the following options:
 ### Option 1: Take the Exam